 United Way of the Eastern Panhandle’s Warming Hands and Hearts Initiative aims to encourage donations to assist families in paying their heating bills during the winter months.
-The fundraising drive will run from February 1 through April 30.
+The fundraising drive will run through April 30.

 The Initiative is sponsored by Roach Energy and ROCS Convenience Stores.
 During the 3-month fundraising period, ROCS Convenience Stores will offer a “One-Cent Wednesday” promotion where each ROCS location in West Virginia will donate one cent per gallon of gasoline sold.
 Roach Energy will also contribute one cent per gallon of oil or propane that their customers purchase when requesting a delivery from their Warming Hands and Hearts truck.